-Rob collected the IPLEX NX borescope in his way to Rwanda via Gatwick airport on 21st February 2018, and the engine inspection was undertaken the following day.
+A Skywards technician collected the IPLEX NX borescope from Ashtead Technology on his way to Rwanda via Gatwick airport and the engine inspection was undertaken the following day.

-The CRJ900 jet is powered by two turbofan engines mounted on the sides of the rear section of the fuselage.
-The inspection took around 6 hours and Rob says: “It was clear that the engine had suffered catastrophic damage.
+The inspection took around 6 hours and it was clear that the engine had suffered catastrophic damage.
 Using the stereo measurement capability of the IPLEX NX, it was possible to measure the flaws and compare them with the limits specified in the maintenance manual.

 The IPLEX NX is ideal for this type of work; it combines a high-pixel digital image sensor, an ultra-bright laser diode light system and a unique ‘image-noise reducing’ PulsarPic processor to automatically adjust light output, to deliver the clearest images possible in changeable inspection conditions.
 As a result, users are able to study the subtlest defects in the darkest or most reflective places and over wide areas; producing clear, bright images.

 With wide-field stereo measurement capability, the IPLEX NX measures a range of defect characteristics including distance, point-to-line, depth and area/lines.
 The instrument’s multi spot-ranging function enables real-time measurement of the distance from the scope tip to multiple points on the inspection surface.
 This provides surface shape information with no pause or break in the inspection.